aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ### Workflow Specification

 We create 2 Step Functions State machines to demonstrate the design patterns.
-State machine is executed with a JSON specifications as an input.
-The specs have two parts - 1) values for ECS cluster, DynamoDB tables, and other AWS resources used in the starter kit.
-2) list of ECS tasks to run.
+State machine is executed with a JSON specs as an input.
+The specs have two parts - 1) values for ECS cluster, DynamoDB tables, subnets, security groups, S3 bucket etc. 2) list of ECS tasks to run.
 Table below describes the specs.

  | JSON Attribute  | Description   |
  |-------------------  | ------------- |